Yoga is for everyone.

 How long should pranayama be done ?

-Pranayama practice has to be done on an everyday basis.
+In the first place, we have to practice it on an everyday basis.
 Like how we brush our teeth, eat meals, cleanse ourselves, our inner body also has to be cleansed and nourished.

 What are the health benefits of pranayama?